wp-plugins/just-writing/readme.txt

 6. Administration screen.

 == Changelog ==
+= 3.6.1 =
+* Fixed an incorrect JavaScript function definition that broke IE.

 = 3.6 =
 * Added meta data editing is now supported in Writing mode.
 * Fixed toolbar resizing would sometimes be incorrect due to the browser lagging behind showing various UI objects.